It’s easy to do outside activities for toddlers that don’t need a lot of preparation.

 Build A Sand Pit Or Mud Kitchen For Fun Outside Activities For Toddlers

-This is very fun for kids.
+This is very fun for 2 -3 year olds.
 But not always for the parents who hate messy play.
 Messy play has a lot of benefits for your toddler’s development.
 So if you can put aside your concerns while your child is growing up, I highly encourage it.

 Have a sandpit: